 “Our own world would be immeasurably the poorer, and immeasurably less comprehensible to us, if we did not continue to interact with the Roman past.”
 Mary Beard

 At Ipswich School, A Level students have the opportunity to study one of the most relevant, fascinating and interdisciplinary subjects of all: Classics.
 The welcoming Classics Department has something to offer everyone and your studies with us will complement and enhance your understanding of many of the other subjects offered at the school.

 In Year 12 they visit Rome on our study tour and see an exciting selection of monuments and the ancient capital as well as dining at the British School at Rome where they also attend an evening lecture.
 The programme of study days and trips that we provide is designed to take our students far beyond what is required for the final exam and give them a flavour of why we are so passionate about our subject.

 “We felt very well prepared for our exams” twin A Level students

 Latin A Level is taught in small classes and by specialist teachers.
-Our students enjoy annual trips to university study days and lectures, Greek tragedy productions and visits to archaeological sites and museums, and experience a varied and stimulating A Level course.
-They visit the centre of the Roman Empire on our study tour and see an exciting selection of monuments in Rome and the surrounding area as well as dining at the British School at Rome where they also attend an evening lecture.
+Our students enjoy annual trips to university study days and lectures; they, experience a varied and stimulating A Level course.
+They visit Rome on our study tour and see an exciting selection of monuments in the ancient city and the surrounding area as well as dining at the British School at Rome where they also attend an evening lecture.

 To give an idea of the exam results which pupils at Ipswich School achieve at A Level, we have provided an average of the results in Latin over the most recent three year period (2015, 2016 and 2017).
 Latin - % A*- B = 89%